 The Louis L. Schott "New Look" Papers

 An assortment of documents used in the process of changing the brewer's logo and label in 1957, were obtained from the grandson of the founder of the Bavarian Brewing Co., Louis Schott.
 He was also the brewer's Secretary/Treasurer and Marketing Director.
 These individual documents are listed in chronological order below.
 This correspondence indicates the tremendous work and effort that went into developing not only a new logo and label for the company's beer at that time, but also a new corporate image.
-These documents illustrate the collaboration of business efforts between the noted brewer and a couple premier design and advertising agencies in the 1950s, Lippincott & Margulies and Calkins & Holden.
+These documents illustrate the collaboration of business efforts mostly in 1957 between the noted brewer, a premier design firm (Lippincott & Margulies) and a renown advertising agency (Calkins & Holden).
+These design and advertising companies were based in New York City.
 Also of interest, is that this material illustrates how business was conducted before there were copiers, faxes and overnight shipping, let alone before the Internet, emails and text messages.
 For more discussion of the efforts and results of this project, please refer to Bavarian's New Look.